ByteSliceHQ/deepdish/README.md

 ## Active Development

-The team at [ByteSlice](https://byteslice.co) is working hard to bring you a stable and feature-rich open-source content management system.
+The team at [ByteSlice](https://byteslice.co) is working hard to bring you a stable and feature-rich content management system.
 We would love to hear your feedback and suggestions.
 Please feel free to open an issue or [reach out to us directly](https://byteslice.co/contact).

 ## Contribution Guidelines